How to remove ransomware

 Magnitude EK was offered on the Dark Web since 2014, shifting into a private exploit kit in 2016 which was used exclusively to target South Koreans and Taiwanese.
 While at the start it focused on Flash Player vulnerabilities, it now only relies on Internet Explorer exploitation.

-Initially, it delivered Cerber ransomware during 2017.
+Initially, it delivered Cerber ransomware in 2017.
 At the end of the same year, hackers began to distribute their own virus – Magniber ransomware.
-While malware went to great lengths to specifically target North Korea, researchers recently noticed it being used on other Asia Pacific countries.
+While malware went to great lengths to specifically target North Korea, researchers recently noticed it being used in other Asia Pacific countries.

 CybercrimeCybercriminals work as an underground organization which continually improve and updates its malware code.